Short-handed No. 25 Texas Tech takes down No. 6 Kansas 75-67

 - Oops!Something went wrong.Please try again later.

-LUBBOCK, Texas (AP) The defensive effort never wavers for No. 25 Texas Tech, meaning the Red Raiders can frustrate and beat teams even when they're missing their top two scorers.
+LUBBOCK, Texas – The defensive effort never wavers for No. 25 Texas Tech, meaning the Red Raiders can frustrate and beat teams even when they’re missing their top two scorers.

 Bryson Williams scored 22 points, Clarence Nadolny had a career-high 17 and the short-handed Red Raiders upended sixth-ranked Kansas 75-67 on Saturday.